What Is Incremental Backup?

 - Less storage space: Full and differential backups consume a lot of space in your storage, forcing you to expand it.
 Incremental backups are much more storage-friendly.

-However, sometimes the backup software will need to go through all increments to recover a VM, which may have a negative impact on recovery speed.
+However, sometimes backup software will need to go through all increments to recover a VM, which may have a negative impact on recovery speed.

 Incremental VM Backup with NAKIVO Backup & Replication

-NAKIVO Backup & Replication is an agentless backup software that works perfectly well with VMware, Hyper-V, and AWS EC2 environments.
+NAKIVO Backup & Replication is an agentless backup software designed for virtual environments based on VMware vSphere, Microsoft Hyper-V, and Amazon EC2.
 The product offers two types of backup repositories you can choose from to meet your specific needs: